BrozDa/Taskify/README.md

 - **Database**: Entity Framework Core (with SQLite or SQL Server)
 - **State Management**: React Context API

+## Architecture Notes

+- Backend is built using controller-based ASP.NET Core Web API
+- Follows RESTful conventions for resources like Tasks, Tags, and Auth
+- Separation of concerns between controllers, models, and services

 ## Areas for Improvement